Creating a first scenario

 We add the newly created task to the scenario using the green + sign.

-In the tasks list of the scenario, the custom task was added, and you’ll see a hash ( ‘#’ ) sign next to it.
+In the actions list of the scenario, the custom action was added, and you’ll see a hash ( ‘#’ ) sign next to it.
 When you click on it, you’ll see that the parameter is “hello” and the value is set to “world”.
 If we don’t change this, this specific task will print the text “world”.
 If we do change the value, the task will print the new value.
 This way, you can re-use this task across scenarios, applications etc. while using different parameters/values.

 Importing/exporting scenarios